xpipe-io/xpipe/README.md

 able to use and integrate X-Pipe within your application through the MIT-licensed API.
 In any other case where you plan to contribute to the X-Pipe platform itself, which is GPL licensed, I would still have to figure out how to exactly handle these kinds of contributions.
+It is also planned to move many components to a more permissive license in the future.

 ## Development